-Visitors pass through the Salon of War, wherein a bas-relief by Coysevox depicting a triumphant Sun King on horseback trampling on this enemies (or victims).
+Visitors pass through the Salon of War, wherein a bas-relief by Coysevox depicting a triumphant Sun King on horseback trampling on his enemies (or victims).
 Finally, they arrive at the most famous room at Versailles: the Hall of Mirrors, 236 feet long.
-Begun by Mansart in 1678 in the Louix XIV style, it was decorated by Le Brun with 17 large windows matched with corresponding reflecting mirrors.
-On June 28, 1919, the treaty ending World War I was signed in this corridor.
-Ironically, The German Empire was also proclaimed there in 1871.
+Begun by Mansart in 1678 in the

 The town side of the building, with its many additions, does not convey the grandeur of the place.
-The best way to appreciate this is by going to end of the gardens by the lake when the sun is setting and tinting the windows red.
+The best way to appreciate this is by going to the

 The whole aspect could be monotonous, but with dark shadows in the ground floor arcades, and the continuity of the central buildings broken by columns, as well as trophies and the roof balustrade, this danger is avoided.
-Behind this facade is the Galerie des Glaces.
-Two plain wings further back emphasize the majesty of style of this frontage.
+Behind this facade is the Galerie des Glaces (Hall of Mirrors).
+Two plain wings further back emphasize the majesty of the style of this frontage.

-To the right through, the south flower border is the Orangerie, another of Hardouin-Mansart’s master-pieces.
-This was originally a store room, built in beautifully simple classical style.
+To the right through, the south flower border is the Orangerie, another of Hardouin-Mansart’s masterpieces.
+This was originally a storey, built in a beautifully simple classical style.
 Plain stones and several arches are ornamented with four pairs of columns at the entrance.
-The succession of high vaulted galleries are to support the building.
+The succession of high vaulted galleries has to support the building.

 On each side of the courtyard are the Hundred Steps, two huge flights of stairs leading up to the building.